 See Related: Best Travel Photography Books to Inspire You

 7. GoPro Mouth Mount

-GoPro mouth mounts (or bite mounts) famously offer the ability to show your audience almost exactly what you’re seeing in a literally very hands-off way, making them some of the best GoPro accessories for travel vloggers, surfers, and swimmers.
+GoPro mouth mounts (or bite mounts) famously offer the ability to show your audience almost precisely what you’re seeing in a very hands-off way, making them some of the best GoPro accessories for travel vloggers, surfers, and swimmers.